The Facts Behind Ed Reform – Texas’ SB 1882 and HB 3439 are School Choice Legislation

 Republicans and Democrats are for School Choice and Charter Schools

-In Texas, the grassroots networks (tea party and otherwise) are very intertwined with think tanks such as the Texas Public Policy Foundation and non-profits like Empower Texans at a state level and Heritage and Heritage Action at a national level.
+In Texas, the grassroots networks (tea party and otherwise) are very interconnected with think tanks such as the Texas Public Policy Foundation (TPPF) and non-profits like Empower Texans (ET) at a state level, and Heritage and Heritage Action at a national level.